-For lengths, refer to Discrete CNC interface cable on page 395 in the Parts List.
+For lengths, refer to Discrete CNC interface cable on page 404 in the Parts List.

-End A (F page 15 F igure 44 on 8) J14 pin Input/ Output Signal Function Wire color 1 Remote on/off + When the input is closed, the plasma power supply Red 2 Input Remote on/off - is enabled.
-When open, the power to the consoles and the contactors is disabled.
-3 Plasma start + The CNC initiates preflow.
-If the hold input is not White 4 Input Plasma start - active, the CNC continues with the plasma arc.
+End A (Figure 44 on page 158) J14 pin Input/ Output Signal Function Wire color 1 Remote on/off + When the input is closed, the plasma power supply Red 2 Input Remote on/off - and the contactors is disabled.
+Black 3 Plasma start + The CNC initiates preflow.
+If the hold input is not White 4 Input 2 Plasma start - active, the CNC continues with the plasma arc.
 The plasma power supply stays in preflow as long as the hold input remains active.
-Black 5 Motion + Notifies the CNC that an arc transfer has occurred Green 6 Output Motion - and to begin machine motion once the CNC's pierce delay time elapses.
+Black 5 Motion + Notifies the CNC that an arc transfer has occurred Green 6 Output 2 Motion - and to begin machine motion once the CNC's pierce delay time elapses.
 Black 7 Hold + The CNC delays plasma arc initiation.
-This signal is Blue 8 Input Hold - normally used in combination with the Start signals to synchronize multiple torches.
+This signal is Blue 8 Input ^{1, 3} Hold - to synchronize multiple torches.
 Activate this signal at the same time as the Plasma Start signal.
 Deactivate this signal to fire the torch.
-Black 9 Shield pierceflow + The CNC notifies the plasma system to maintain the Yellow 10 Input Shield pierceflow - shield preflow until the CNC releases the signal.
+Black 9 Shield pierceflow + The CNC notifies the plasma system to maintain the Yellow 10 Input 1 Shield pierceflow - shield preflow until the CNC releases the signal.
 Activate this signal at the same time as the Plasma Start signal.
 Deactivate this signal when the pierce time is complete.
-Black 11 Outrout/ F+24V CNC Available 24 VDC (200 mA maximum) Brown 12 - Output4 F PWRGND Ground Black
+Black 11 Output 4 F+24V CNC Available 24 VDC (200 mA maximum) Brown 12 F PWRGND Ground Ground Black

-Table 26 - Pinout for J14 on the discrete cab ---
+Table 26 - Pinout for J14 on the discrete cabl --